kaack/elrs-joystick-control/README.md

   * **input_type** - This can be either `axis` or `button`
   * **input_number** - This is the index number for the specified axis, or button of the raw input device.

-## Configuring mixer to scale raw input axes
+## Config: Mixer: Scaling raw input axis values

 Typically, the axis values coming from raw input devices are in a range from -32768 to 32768.
 These values cannot be used directly for an RC channel.
 To use them, we need to scale them to the range